datablast-analytics/blast-docs/docs/project/tasks/operators/appsflyer.md

     - `refresh_days`: How many days should be refreshed on every run.
 Data provided by Appsflyer services can be delayed. **Note**: Be careful of the rate limits of the API service provided by Appsflyer.
 For more information about rate limits, [click here.](https://support.appsflyer.com/hc/en-us/articles/207034366-Report-generation-quotas-rate-limitations-)
     - `reattribution`: If set to True, retargeting report will be generated.
 For more information about retargeting reports, [click here.](https://support.appsflyer.com/hc/en-us/articles/360005437257-Aggregated-and-analytics-reporting-overview#retargeting)
     - `events`: Which event's metrics should be included to the report.
 Not all reports support event metrics.
+    - `additional_fields`: Additional fields that should be included to the report.
+For more information about additional fields, [click here.](https://support.appsflyer.com/hc/en-us/articles/208387843-Raw-data-field-dictionary)

 - `output`: Where to export the data.
 Currently only supports `BigQuery` therefore `bigquery` key **MUST** be included.
   -  `project`: Bigquery project of the output table.